Demi-urge/menace_sandbox/docs/patch_provenance.md

 python patch_provenance_cli.py search vec123
 ```

-`search` will first look for matching vector IDs in provenance records and
+`search` looks for matching vector IDs in the ancestry records and orders the
+results by contribution score.
+If no vectors match the term it falls back to a
-fallback to keyword search over patch descriptions and filenames.
+keyword search over patch descriptions and filenames.  `show` displays the
+vectors influencing a patch ordered by their contribution.

 Set the `PATCH_HISTORY_DB_PATH` environment variable to point to a specific
 SQLite database.